top of page

 • Look at those clouds, I think it will rain soon.

-• I don't think we'll need any more milk.
+• I don't think we'll need any more milk this week.
 We have enough in the fridge.

 • Do you think the exam will be difficult?